KokonutShons/ToDo-List/README.md

   * unchecked.png - indication for not yet completed item
 * index.html - HTML file containing components on webpage for user to interact with
 * README.md - File containing project description and build instructions
+* screenshots/ - Directory containing screenshots of the application
+  * preview.png - screenshot of what the application looks like
 * script.js - JavaScript file containing some frontend portions and backend portion of the project in user interation functionality
 * style.css - CSS file containing styling for user experience